Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 <!--more-->
 ## Designing our accordion

 Our accordion will be composed of 2 directives.
-The first one will be an element called `<accordion>` which will host one or many `<accordion-group>` elements.
+The first one will be an element called `<accordion>` which will host one or many `<accordion-group>`.
 Each `<accordion-group>` will contain a `heading` which is the clickable area that will allow us to toggle each group.
 The content that we put inside the `<accordion-group>`, will be its content.
 So without messing too much with the syntax now, the idea is to have something like:

 ```html
 <accordion>